bnrmd/bank/README.md

 ### Budget
 Allows users to track how they spend their money.
 Will be able to choose categories such as rent, utilities, food, etc. Allocates a portion of their income to each category.

+### Invest
+Allows user to search different stocks by symbool, and they will be given a brief overview of the stock.
+Users can purchase stocks and add them their portfolio.
+Users can manage their portfolio theough the app.